deepdewdeep/PhoneCameraShutter/README.md

 ### Dual Design Approach

-We've adopted a dual design approach, offering two distinct enclosure designs:
+I've adopted a dual design approach, offering two distinct enclosure designs:

 1. **Minimalist Design:** This design emphasizes simplicity and functionality.
 It provides a clean and unobtrusive look, ensuring that the Remote Mobile Camera Shutter integrates seamlessly with your setup.
 It prioritizes a sleek, understated appearance.